hashstation/hashstation/docs/jobs/creating/overview.md

 - Reading hashes from a file you upload
 - Extracting from a protected file, like a PDF

 The [next section](/jobs/creating/input.md) takes an in-depth look at each of them.
 Select a method using the toggle button __(1)__ and enter your hashes in the text area __(2)__ or upload your files.
-Depending on the input method you chose, Fitcrack may be able to automatically detect the type of hash.
+Depending on the input method you chose, Hashstation may be able to automatically detect the type of hash.
 If not, you have to select it manually from the dropdown __(3)__.

 After setting the hash type, each hash is validated. __Green checkmarks__ indicate the hash is valid for this type (algorithm).
 Hashes that have already been entered into the system and are stored in the cache will have a __yellow exclamation mark__.
 This is purely informational.
 Invalid hashes, on the other hand, should not be used in the configuration.
 If one or more hashes are invalid, the input field is marked __red__ and you won't be able to create the job.